AlexKutepov/AlexKutepov/README.md

 ### Hi there 👋
 Hi, I'm Alexander Kutepov.
-I'm a developer, I had created different things in different technologies.
-Sometimes it was a math or a programming language, sometimes it was an UI and etc.

-Here, inside is something that I can give for the community for the MIT license.

-More projects soon...
-I will release the simulation for the traffic road system for the MIT license.
+I'm the CEO of Astar-it.com and CTO of Fabrikainteraktiva.ru.

+I and my team are making every type of programm: games/web apps/mobile apps and etc.

-- 🔭 I'm currently working on pet-projects.
+- 🔭 I'm currently working on commercial projects.
 - 🌱 I’m currently learning Chinese
-- 👯 I’m looking to collaborate on .net
+- 👯 I’m looking to collaborate
 - 🤔 I’m looking for help with home deals:)
 - 💬 Ask me about
-- 📫 How to reach me: allol@mail.ru
+- 📫 How to reach me: allol@mail.ru or https://t.me/MyNewLifeHere
 - 😄 Pronouns: boss, master, lord
 - ⚡ Fun fact: you who are sitting here now, you are handsome

+ Here, inside is something that I can give for the community for the MIT license.

 <!--
 **AlexKutepov/AlexKutepov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.